chainpoint/chainpoint-core/README.md

 During startup, lnd and tendermint will initialize in separate background threads.
 During this time you may see errors or warnings related to `GetStatus` or `BlockSyncMonitor`; these can be ignored.

+The process can be daemonized with systemd by running `make install-daemon && make start-daemon`.
+Additionally, `make log-daemon` will use journald to parse the process logs and `make stop-daemon` will shut down the daemon.

 ### Joining another Network

 By default, the init process will join either the Chainpoint Testnet or Mainnet, depending on user choice.
 However, peering with custom networks is also possible: